oroinc/documentation/user_guide/workflow_management.rst

   :header: "**Field**","**Description**"
   :widths: 10, 30

-  "**Entity Field**","Choose fields of the entity or its related entities that can/must be defined in the course of the transition.
+  "**Entity Field**","Choose attributes of the entity or of its related entities that can/must be defined in the course of the transition.

   This is an only mandatory field of the attributes section" "**Label**","Use the field if you want to change the way it is displayed in the UI.
 The system *label* value of the